sandipanpaul06/SISSSCO/README.md

 * 1.5.
-Run multitaper_analysis.py to time-frequency imagee dataset for S transform:
+Run multitaper_analysis.py to time-frequency images dataset for S transform:

 * 1.5.1.
 Constraint: the dataset shape of both neutral and sweep classes need to be the same.
 If not, the summary statistic dataset with higher number of qualified samples need to be resized to have the same size as the dataset with lower number of qualified samples.